InfusionBot/Welcome-Bot/docs/commands.md

 In some of these you will see under a command their is a command, to execute those, send `command subcommand args` where `command` is the command, `subcommand` is the subcommand and `args` are the argument(s)

 Example usage of subcommand: `!w set msg Welcome {mention}!`

+## Placeholders in welcome message
+There are some placeholders you can use in the welcome message which will be replaced by their values by the bot.

+Example: `{server}` will be replaced by the server's name

+Available placeholders:
+- `{server}` - The server's name
+- `{mention}` - @-mention the user who has joined.